WHO WE ARE

 Janet Kent is a clinical and community herbalist, teacher and writer.
 She grew up in the foothills of the Blue Ridge mountains, learning to love the rich diversity of regional wildflowers and herbs at an early age.
 She began studying the medicinal uses of plants when she moved to a rich Appalachian hardwood cove high in the mountains of Madison county, North Carolina 15 years ago.
 She did not set out to become an herbalist, but as she learned over the years in her forest home, if we are open, we do not change the land we inhabit as much as it changes us.
 The transformative healing power of the plants around her turned an interest into a call to action.
 The vast power to heal through reconnection is the medicine she most seeks to share.
 Whenever possible, she encourages her students and clients to grow their own herbs, to make their own medicine, and most of all, to experience the more-than-human world first hand.
 Here is where deep, foundational healing is most profound.

 Dave Meesters grew up in Miami, Florida and attended college at the University of North Carolina at Chapel Hill.
 He moved to Asheville, North Carolina in the winter of 1998.
-In 2003, his formal herbal training began with an apprenticeship with CoreyPine Shane at the Blue Ridge School of Herbal Medicine, and since then his experience has included organizing and staffing a free clinic in New Orleans in the months after hurricane Katrina, and starting and practicing at a free clinic in Asheville’s homeless day shelter.
+In 2003, his formal herbal training began with an apprenticeship with CoreyPine Shane at the Blue Ridge School of Herbal Medicine, followed by learning from Michael Moore at the Southwest School of Botanical Medicine, and since then his experience has included organizing and staffing a free clinic in New Orleans in the months after hurricane Katrina, and starting and practicing at a free clinic in Asheville’s homeless day shelter.
 Dave now sees clients at his clinic in Marshall, North Carolina and provides care to the mountain folks in his rural Appalachian neighborhood, most of whom would rather see an herbalist than a doctor.

 From 2013 to 2016, Dave was, with Janet, the director and primary instructor at the Terra Sylva School’s summer apprenticeship program, which was held on the communal mountain land where he resides before the school moved to Marshall.